 The right answers will be hard to find, but the fundamentals are the same.
 When looking at historical data, understanding the true success factors of past seasons and products will be even more critical.
 And when chasing current trends it's more crucial than ever to match supply with demand and then pivot to the next trend.
 Data will continue to guide decisions, and retailers will need automated systems to analyze data at various levels in real time to gain actionable insights.

 Finally, the retailers that make it through to the other side of the tunnel will be navigating a new normal.
 Most of the pre-crisis trends will be fast forwarded by a decade, if not more.
-Post Covid-19, ecommerce will make up a much larger share of the overall transactions, and retailers will need stronger e-commerce operations with built in redundancies and omnichannel fulfillment capabilities (i.e curbside pickup).
-This will require true omnichannel management and planning capabilities where siloed planning organizations will be a thing of the past.
+In the post-Covid world, ecommerce will make up a much larger share of the overall transactions, and retailers will need stronger e-commerce operations with built in redundancies and omnichannel fulfillment capabilities (i.e curbside pickup).
+This will require true omnichannel management and planning capabilities.
+Siloed retail planning organizations will be a thing of the past.

 Omnichannel planning will come with its own set of complexities, with store demand stemming from web traffic in addition to foot traffic, more complicated logistics operations and more organizational stakeholders for decisions.
 Planning organizations will have to make more complex decisions, with reduced time on hand, less manpower and remote workforces.
 This will require merchants and planners to implement technologies that can help streamline their planning process, enable faster data analysis and decision making, and facilitate remote collaboration.

-As another saying goes, “in the midst of every crisis, lies great opportunity.”
-For far too many years, retailers have relied on manual workflows, unwieldy excel spreadsheets and gut feeling to make decisions on their most important asset, inventory.
+As the saying goes, “in the midst of every crisis, lies great opportunity.”
+For far too many years, retailers have relied on manual workflows, error-prone spreadsheets and gut feeling to make decisions on their most important asset: inventory.

-This crisis creates an opportunity and a necessity, to embrace planning technologies in order to make data-driven decisions that incorporate multitudes of scenarios efficiently and effectively.
-We predict that post Covid-19, the retail planning landscape will be far more automated, digital and tech-enabled.
+This crisis creates an opportunity and a necessity, to embrace retail planning technologies in order to make data-driven decisions that account for many scenarios efficiently and effectively.
+We predict that in the post-Covid world, the retail planning landscape will be more automated, digital and tech-enabled.